nficano/tangerine/README.rst

     python mybot.py

 7. Next let's add a task that runs every 5 minutes, simply add the following to your *mybot.py* file:

 .. code:: python

     @gendo.cron('*/5 * * * *')
     def some_task():
-        gendo.speak("every 5 minutes", "#general")
+        gendo.speak("Hay Ride!", "#general")

+See https://en.wikipedia.org/wiki/Cron#Configuration_file for more details on the syntax for crontab.